-1) Must complete all 5 enduro races to qualify for series championship.
+Must complete 5 enduro races to qualify for series championship.

-5) You can move up in a Category but never down.
-Point do not transfer from category to catrgory.
+You can move up in a Category, but never down.
+Points do not transfer from category to category.

-13) Please use proper trail etiquette during course recon and transfer stages.
+Please use proper trail etiquette during course runs and transfer stages.

 1st - 5 points